Washington Laws and Incentives for Ethanol

 Effective June 1, 2015, all state agencies must, to the extent practicable, use 100% biofuels or electricity to operate all publicly owned vehicles.
 To phase in this requirement, all state agencies were, to the extent practicable, required to achieve 40% biofuel or electricity use by June 1, 2013.
 Practicability and measures of compliance are defined in rules adopted by the Washington State Department of Commerce.
-The Washington Department of Enterprise Development must report to the governor and the state legislature by December 1, 2013, on what percentage of the state's fuel usage is comprised of biofuels or electricity.

 In addition, effective June 1, 2018, all local government agencies must, to the extent practicable, use 100% biofuels or electricity to operate all publicly owned vehicles.
 The Washington State Department of Commerce must define practicability and measures of compliance for local governments through a rulemaking by June 1, 2015.
 Transit agencies using compressed natural gas (CNG) and engine retrofits that would void vehicle warranties are exempt from this requirement.
 To allow the motor vehicle fuel needs of state and local government to be satisfied by Washington-produced biofuels, the Washington Department of Enterprise Services and local governments may contract in advance and execute contracts with public or private producers and suppliers for the purchase of appropriate biofuels.
 Government agencies may substitute CNG, liquefied natural gas, or propane in vehicles if the Washington Department of Commerce determines that biofuels and electricity are not reasonably available.